Node System

 root.children[0] # by index

-# Path-based access via __getitem__
+# Path-based access on the node itself

 root["Player/Camera"] # slash-separated path